TheFoundryVisionmongers/MariUsdPlugins/README.txt

 (Windows)
 - C:\Installation\Ninja\1.8.2\bin\ninja.exe install

-The plugin will be built as libUsSDImport.so on Linux and USDImport.dll on Windows.
+The plugin will be built as libUSDImport.so on Linux and USDImport.dll on Windows.
 A "lib" folder will also be created which contains all the required libraries to make the plugin run.

 Running the Code
 ----------------
-1. Copy the plugin (libUsSDImport.so on Linux and USDImport.dll on Windows) to your Mari "Plugins" folder.
+1. Copy the plugin (libUSDImport.so on Linux and USDImport.dll on Windows) to your Mari "Plugins" folder.
 This will normally be "~/Mari/Plugins" on Linux and "C:\users\<username>\Documents\Mari\Plugins" on Window.

 2. We then need to point Mari to the "lib" folder so the usd plugin loads.